Project Propell: New Doctoral Program in Language and Literacy

 Special Education -

-Dr. Robert Lent, professor in Counseling Psychology, was awarded the Leona Tyler Award from the Society for Counseling Psychology at the 2014 Annual Meeting of the American Psychological Association.
+Dr. Lent also delivered the Leona Tyler Award Address to the Society for Counseling Psychology at the 2015 Annual Meeting of the American Psychological Association.
 This is the top award given by the Society for Counseling Psychology (Division 17 of APA) and this award acknowledges extraordinary contributions to the field in multiple areas including scholarship.
-Following is what was inscribed on the plaque:

 Roger Worthington, professor and chair of CHSE, presented an invited plenary session as part of the 2014 American Psychological Association (APA) Conference in Washington, DC.
-Plenary sesssions highlight prominent speakers and current issues and topics in psychology.
-Dr. Worthington presented the session Difficult Diagues: Promoting Civil Disclosure in a Culture of Incivility on Saturday, August 9.
-Difficult dialogues are planned, purposeful educational interactions between individuals with divergent attitudes, beliefs, values, backgrounds, perspectives, and/or worldviews about complex social and moral dilemmas or controversies.
+Plenary sessions highlight prominent speakers and current issues and topics in psychology.
+Dr. Worthington presented the session Difficult Dialogues: Promoting Civil Disclosure in a Culture of Incivility on Saturday, August 9.
+Difficult dialogues are planned, purposeful educational interactions between individuals with divergent attitudes, beliefs, values, backgrounds, perspectives, and/or world views about complex social and moral dilemmas or controversies.
 Read more...

 Congratulations to Dr. Marylu McEwen, professor emerita of Student Affairs!
 The American College Personnel Association has named its new dissertation of the year award in her honor.
 This is a much deserved recognition of her contributions to the field.
 Read more...